toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 </POS>
 ```

+<a name="ErrorHandling"></a>
 ## Error Handling

 Errors occurring at the acknowledgement level will be reported as a negative acknowledgment using a Fault element.
-And errors occurring afterwards should be communicated to Expedia by returning an OTA response with the “Errors” element in it.
+Errors occurring afterwards should be communicated to Expedia by returning an OTA response with the "Errors" element in it.
 If Expedia receives a Nack on the request post, Expedia will perform a retry.

 Since Expedia bookings are guaranteed, in most cases the partner should accept the booking notification and return a confirmation number.
 A partner can only reject the notification for a limited number of reasons, which corresponds to the list of error codes defined by this API.
 In general, the partner can reject the notification if mandatory data elements or attributes are missing or some elements or attribute have invalid values according to this specification.
 However, we encourage partners to build its interface to handle as much as possible the exceptional cases by putting the notification into its system and returning a positive response with confirmation number.
 The goal is to reduce the number of faxes or emails resulting from failed notification because in the end, one way or another, the notification will be entered in the partner system.

 The only acceptable errors in the OTA content that may justify an error Response message concern the guest name, the check-in / check-out date, the hotel code, the room type code, the rate plan code, the number of guests, and for the modification and cancellation requests, the original supplier confirmation number.
 Only a response with a confirmation number is considered a successful notification.
 Otherwise, Expedia will consider the notification failed, and a fax or email notification will be sent to the partner.

 ### Error Flow 1: Nack for Request